 As the city attorney, Ms. Lopez provides the City Commission, its boards and committees, as well as, City staff, with a wide range of legal representation on issues ranging from contracts to constitutional law.
 The City Attorney attends all meetings of the City Commission, Planning and Zoning Board, Historic Architectural Review Board, Code Enforcement, Adjustments and Appeals Board, and Community Redevelopment Agency.
 The City Attorney also prosecutes criminal and non-criminal City ordinance violations in the County Court system.

-If you are planning to attend a public hearing at the City, you may want to read these frequently asked questions beforehand.
-(FAQ's)
+If you are planning to attend a public hearing at the City, you may want to read these frequently asked questions beforehand: (PDF) (Word)

-Please remember that we value everyone's input and ask that you participate with civility in conformance with Resolution 2015-36.
+Please remember that we value everyone's input and ask that you participate with civility in conformance with Resolution 2015-36: (PDF) (Word).

-Resolution 2018-44, known as the reorganizational resolution, contains the order of business, meeting and appeal procedures, and administrative policies for the City Commission and its boards and committees.
+Resolution 2018-44, known as the reorganizational resolution, contains the order of business, meeting and appeal procedures, and administrative policies for the City Commission and its boards and committees: (PDF) (Word).